-Provides supervised work experience for students in the generalist track in one or more human services agencies.
+Human Services Generalist Internship provides supervised work experience for students in the generalist track in one or more human services agencies.
 Students and supervisors design the experiences to meet students' educational and career goals.
-Prerequisites: Internships are available only to students who have an overall GPA of 2.00 ("C"), a 2.50 in career courses, have completed the outlined courses in their first three terms, have completed a four-hour seminar in the fall semester of the second year; have completed a formal application process and have been approved following an interview with the Human Services Coordinator.
+Prerequisites: Internships are available only to students who have an overall GPA of 2.00 ("C"), a 2.50 in career courses, have completed the outlined courses in their first three terms, have completed a four-hour seminar in application process and have been approved following an interview with the Human Services Coordinator.